This plant may be available to buy

 Fort Lauderdale planted a few on the beach at Las Olas Boulevard, yet they are not rated as salt tolerant, but they seem fine

-Another wonder dactylifera style palm is the Wild Date Palm, Phoenix sylvestris, below
+Another wonder dactylifera-style palm is the Wild Date palm, Phoenix sylvestris, here and below

 click pics to enlarge